 The designer series comes with custom designs by Evelyn Drew.
 You have nearly 30 options to choose from so shop around!
 One of our favorites is the Surf.
 The red and wood tone mixture is the perfect balance of style and tradition for us.
 The Seacliff Beach and Honu Walnut also get two thumbs up!

 Runner Up: Magic Fluke Co Flea M30 Ukulele Natural

 This Ukulele could be mistaken for the early models of the Flea.
 Its natural finish combined with the signature headstock make this a great choice for new Uke players and experienced pros alike.

 Our Recommendation: Magic Fluke Co Fluke Designer Floral Mango Tenor Ukulele

 Just like the Flea Designer series, with the Fluke designer you have a wide range of options for colorful patterns, custom artwork, or natural wood looks.
-As an added bonus, you can now get custom printing or laser engraving if you’d rather go that direction.
+As an added bonus, you can now get custom printing or laser engraving if you’d rather go in that direction.

-Both the tenor and concert sizes provide amazing sound and years of fun with this durable, great sounding instrument.
+Both the tenor and concert sizes provide amazing sound and years of fun with this durable, great-sounding instrument.

 Runner Up: Magic Fluke M10 Natural Ukulele

-It is hard to find a better Ukulele under $200.
+It is hard to find a better Ukulele for under $200.
 This instrument sounds great and is everything you’d expect from the Magic Fluke Co.